Your ultimate guide to construction cost management, and how to improve it.

 3. Track budget items in real time

-Having real-time insight into budget items is key to staying on track financially over the course of a project.
+Having real-time insight into the construction budget is key to staying on track financially over the course of a project.
 A number of connected construction tools can help you visualize cost-related risk by monitoring and tracking budget items and factors affecting cost as they come up, providing a clear picture of the financial health of a project.
 This will help with both accurate forecasting and cost control throughout the entire job process.

 4. Integrate project contracts